Joseph Woll Photo Gavin Napier/Icon Sportswire

 When Toronto Maple Leafs goalie Joseph Woll joined the InGoal Radio Podcast to talk about his evolution to a successful NHL debut this season, he talked a lot about reading the game.

-So, it made sense to have Woll, who went 3-1-0 with one shutout and a .911 save percentage in four games with the Maple Leafs, to make his Pro Reads debut right away and the rookie delivered with an insightful breakdown of a 3-on-1 chance against the Winnipeg Jets.
+So it made sense to have Woll, who went 3-1-0 with one shutout and a .911 save percentage in four games with the Maple Leafs, to make his Pro Reads debut right away.

 THE PRO READ